gamemanual0/gm0/source/docs/getting-started-in-ftc/rookie-competition.rst

     Automating simple tasks can be a real time-saver and efficiency boost to teams.

-First of all, automating tasks can save time and reduce the need for driver multi-tasking.
+1. Automating tasks can save time and reduce the need for driver multi-tasking.
     Drivers should always be controlling the robot with as few button presses as possible.
     For example, automatically stopping the intake mechanism when game elements have been collected saves a button press.
-Second, autonomously operating some mechanisms has the advantage of eliminating driver error and relieves stress.
+2. Autonomously operating some mechanisms has the advantage of eliminating driver error and relieves stress.
     For example, if a lift has to extend to exactly 30 inches, a motor with an encoder can complete that with 100% accuracy at full speed, compared to a human driver's minor error.

 .. note::    Autonomous functions should be able to be overrided by manual input in
     case something goes wrong (e.g. encoder is unplugged, a part breaks, etc.)